lucasgodshalk/Antsy/Readme.md

 to the Nancy maintainers.
 Any name confusion was both entirely avoidable, and my fault.

 This a version 1.0 library.
 Because it leans heavily on aspnet this framework should theoretically be relatively robust, but no guarantees.
+Note that the host will not listen for https connections (Just stick your favorite reverse proxy in front and do ssl termination there).

 Nuget: